mattpe/wbma/docs/w1-http.md

 # Fetching data with HTTP Client, Task A

 1. Continue last exercise.
-Create a new branch `http-a` with git and chekcout it (`git checkout -b http-a`).
+Create a new branch `http-a` with git and checkout it (`git checkout -b http-a`).
 1. Save [test.json](./assets/test.json) into 'assets' folder of your project.
 1. Create new interface 'Pic'
     - add folder 'interfaces' to 'src', create new file there 'pic.ts'